Mild science news; maps; stories; occasional finance, economics, and geopolitics; reviews; humor

 24 June 2020

-Why hasn't the growth rate of real potential US GDP recovered?
+Why hasn't the growth rate of Real Potential GDP recovered?

-Missionary Work Among Savages blog, also known as 2slugbait, wrote about whether President Reagan's 1981 tax cuts performed as advertised.
-I think his motivation was to determine if a similar supply-side approach could have been a better alternative to the fiscal stimulus measures implemented by Federal Reserve governor Bernanke, immediately following the 2008-2010 financial collapse.
+Missionary Work Among Savages blog is authored by 2slugbait, a pseudonym for an econometrician.
+He recently wrote a post about whether President Reagan's 1981 tax cuts performed as advertised with the perspective of hindsight.
+I think his motivation was also to assess whether a similar supply-side approach could have been a better alternative to the fiscal stimulus measures implemented by President Obama during the 2008-2010 financial collapse.

-2slugbaits demonstrates empirically why supply-side economics was only mildly effective.
-Specifically, neither of the following worked quite as well as Arthur Laffer forecasted:
+2slugbait demonstrates empirically why supply-side economics was only mildly effective.
+Specifically, neither of the following worked out the way supply-side economists posited at the time:

-1. cutting the top marginal tax rate to encourage greater labor effort
+1. cutting the top marginal tax rate would encourage greater labor efforts and

-Something else is much more interesting to me: The long-term decline in real potential U.S. GDP.
+Something else is much more interesting to me: The long-term decline in Real Potential GDP.
+2slugbait noticed this too in his post.

 09 January 2020